gmboowa/rMAP-2.0/README.md

 ## Acknowledgements

 - rMAP-2.0 builds on many excellent open-source bioinformatics tools.
-We acknowledge and thank the authors and maintainers of these tools and their communities.
+We acknowledge & thank the authors & maintainers of these tools and their communities.
-- The workflow design emphasizes reproducibility, portability, and practical reporting for bacterial genomics in research and public health settings.
+- The workflow design emphasizes reproducibility, portability & practical reporting for bacterial genomics in research & public health settings.

 ---